 Body resources is basically similar to Garmin’s Body Battery reading.
 In a nutshell, the body undergoes numerous stressors throughout the day.
 This can come in the form of workouts, stress from work or school and so on.
 By ensuring that the resources are high, you can navigate through the day’s challenges confidently.

 As an athlete, we tend to view workouts separately from the stressors of life.
 We may have planned the workouts intelligently such that there’s recovery, light, and heavy workouts.
-But we seldom take into consideration the stressors from other aspects of life; such as big work projects, upcoming examinations and so on.
+But we seldom take into consideration the stressors from other aspects of life; such as big work projects, upcoming examinations, ups and downs in life and so on.

 So, this metric can help one to balance the stressful periods versus recovery in approaching training with a holistic mindset.
 Firstbeat has a detailed writeup regarding body resources here.